zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Elections typically take place on one day, although  that isn’t always true.
 Sometimes you will have voting taking place over a couple of different days.
 More commonly now, people can vote by mail.
 So, you  can start voting even before the day of the election, when people actuall y go to a place in their neighborhood and vote.
 Just by coincidence – just b y chance – I’m recording this today, which is an Election Day in California, but I’m not going to vote today because I voted by mail last week.
 I sent in my “ba llot” (ballot).
 Your “ballot” is the piece of paper you use to vote.

 Donald says, “Neither one.
 I’m not voting,” meaning  he’s not going to vote for either of the two candidates who are, we would say,  “running for office” – trying to get elected.
 In the U.S., there are two large impor tant political parties – the Democrats and the Republicans.
-In most elections, t here are two candidates – a Democrat and a Republican.
+In most elections, there are two candidates – a Democrat and a Republican.
 That isn’t always true, but it’s often true.

 Hilary says, “What?
 You have to vote.”
 Donald says he’s not going to vote and Hilary says he has to vote.
 She says, “Don’t you wa nt to make your voice